inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 # define the model
 # model = ....

-# call the model in the predict function
+# Call the model in the predict function
 def model_predict(df):
     df = pd.DataFrame(rows, columns=columns)
     # it would look something like this when it is called